mora-lab/biographdbs/README.md

 1. Introduction.
 What are graph databases?
 What is Neo4J?
 2. Biological graph databases: GREG, Reactome, and others.
-3. Installing Neo4J.
-Installing GREG-minimum.
+3. Installing Neo4J and using GREG-minimum.

 ## Part 2.
-Intro to Biological Databases using Cypher.
+Introduction to Biological Databases using Cypher.

 4. Basics of Cypher.
 5. Retrieving GREG's nodes and relationships using Cypher.